 Pregnant women must take into consideration the increased risk of complications such as an increased risk of neonatal death associated with homebirth and the distance from the birth environment to the nearest medical center.
 If there is a complication during labor, delivery or the postpartum period for the mother or infant, a transport to the medical center will be necessary for medical care since it can take too long to get to the hospital from home.
 Birthing too far from supportive medical staff could be dangerous.

 Your birthing choices do not stop after choosing the primary care provider and environment where you will be giving birth.
 Labor can be long for some women and extremely short for others, so you need to establish a birth plan.

-Options for Medical Interventions
+Options for medical interventions

 There are some medical interventions you have the right to choose and others that will be used based on medical necessity.
 VBAC or vaginal birth after C-section is one of the birthing choices you can discuss with your obstetrician.
-The details of your previous pregnancy, reason for the C-section and current pregnancy health status will help your doctor determine if you are a candidate for VBAC.
+The details of your previous pregnancy, the reason for the C-section and current pregnancy health status will help your doctor determine if you are a candidate for VBAC.